mark-thompson01/Network-Traffic-Analysis/README.md

 ![Malicious.png](Images/Malicious.png)

-Here we have the traffic from the command "hping -S -p 443 -d 100 --data "malicious payload" <IP>"
+Here we have the traffic from the command "hping -S -p 443 -d 100 --data "malicious payload" 10.38.1.116"

 The [RST, ACK] flags indicate that the receiving system (destination) is rejecting the connection.